nmslib/nmslib/README.md

 Some prerequisites:

-1. G++ that supports the new C++ standard, e.g., version 4.7 or the Intel compiler version 14.
+1. G++ 4.7 or the Intel compiler version 14.
 2. Linux
 3. cmake (GNU make is also required)
-4. An Intel or AMD processor that supports SSE 4.2 is recommended
 5. Boost (dev version)
 6. GNU scientific library (dev version)
+7. An Intel or AMD processor that supports SSE 4.2 is recommended

 To compile, go to similarity_search, type:
 cmake .
 Then, type:
 make

 Examples of using the software can be found in sample_scripts.
 A good starting point is a script sample_scripts/sample_run.sh.
 This script uses small data sets stored in this repository.
-The complete data set can be obtained using the script data/get_all_data.sh
+The complete data set can be obtained using the script data/get_all_data.sh Beware: it is more than 600 Gbytes compressed!

-Then, copy all the data to some directory X and set the environment variable:
+After downloading and generating data, copy it to some directory X and set the environment variable:

 export DATA_DIR=[path to the directory with data files]

 We use the data set created by Lawerence Cayton (lcayton.com).
-If you use this data, please, consider citing:
+If you use it, please, consider citing:

 @inproceedings{cayton:2008,
     title={Fast nearest neighbor retrieval for bregman divergences},